 California Travel Mobile Website

-If your phone has a browser, you can access our Disneyland ride guide at tinyurl.com/DLRideSheet where you'll find pictures, ratings, height restrictions and links to tips, trivia and detailed information about each ride - all on one page.
+You can access our Disneyland ride guide at tinyurl.com/DLRideSheet where you'll find pictures, ratings, height restrictions and links to tips, trivia and detailed information about each ride - all on one page.

 Disneyland Wait Time and Locator AppsAfter using Disneyland apps since they first came out, we're down to just three and a mobile website that we regularly use: